 The D-Sub port supports a 15-pin D-Sub connector.
 Connect a monitor that supports D-Sub connection to this port.

-DVI-D Port(Note 1) (Note 2)
+DVI-D Port

-The DVI-D port conforms to the DVI-D specification and supports a maximum resolution of 1920x1200 (the actual resolutions supported depend on the monitor being used).
+The DVI-D port supports DVI-D specificattion.
 Connect a monitor that supports DVI-D connection to this port.